-OK, so know you know about split testing from “What is Split Testing” but what exactly should you ?
+OK, so know you know about split testing from “What is Split Testing” but what exactly should you test on an opt-in page?

 Your opt-in pages are vital to your success.
 An opt-in page is any page that asks for a conversion in some way.
-It could be a sales page, a , or even a blog post with a sign up below it.
+It could be a sales page, a landing page, or even a blog post with a sign up below it.
 Any page that someone can use to “opt-in” can be tested and improved.

 Let’s explore the ways.

-1. Test Placement of Your Opt-in Formtest on an opt-in page
+1. Test Placement of Your Opt-in Form

 Try different options for placement of the form that you use to get your audience to opt-in.
 That might not seem like a big deal, but the placement of the forms can make a huge difference.